Vegan Lemon Tart

 Notes

-- For a gluten free vegan lemon tart, use ⅔ cup (65g) almond meal/flour and ⅔ cup (105g) gluten-free flour blend which has xantham gum.
+- For a gluten free vegan lemon tart, use 2/3 cup (65g) almond meal/flour and 2/3 cup (105g) gluten-free flour blend which has xantham gum.
+Press the base directly into the tart pan, rather than rolling it out.

-- For a coconut free lemon tart, substitute the coconut cream with 315g dairy-free milk with 170g firm silken tofu.
-Blend the ingredients together until smooth.
-Cook the mixture on the stove-top for 15-20 minutes or until it forms a THICK custard.
+- For a coconut free lemon tart, substitute the coconut cream with 1 1/4 cups (315g) dairy-free milk with 170g firm silken tofu and increase the cornstarch to 1/2 cup (60g).
+Blend all of the filling ingredients until smooth and cook the mixture on the stovetop for 15-20 minutes or until it forms a THICK custard.
 The coconut-free lemon tart is more soft and custard-like than the one pictured.

 This post may contain affiliate links.
 As an Amazon Associate, I may earn a small commission from qualifying purchases at no additional cost to you.